notgiven688/webminerpool/README.md

 # What is new?
 (Please Update!)

+- **April 26, 2017**
+	- A further improvement to fully support the [extended stratum protocol](https://github.com/xmrig/xmrig-proxy/blob/dev/doc/STRATUM_EXT.md#mining-algorithm-negotiation)  (**server-side**).
+	- A simple json config-file holding all available pools (**server-side**).

 - **April 22, 2017**
 	- All cryptonight and cryptonight-light based coins are supported in a single miner.
 [Stratum extension](https://github.com/xmrig/xmrig-proxy/blob/dev/doc/STRATUM_EXT.md#mining-algorithm-negotiation) were implemented: The server now takes pool suggestions (algorithm and variant) into account.
-Defaults can be specified for each pool - that makes it possible to mine coins like Stellite, Turtlecoin,..
+Defaults can be specified for each pool - that makes it possible to mine coins like Stellite, Turtlecoin,.. (**client/server-side**)
-	- Client reconnect time gets larger with failed attempts.
+	- Client reconnect time gets larger with failed attempts. (**client-side**)

 # Repository Content